mrbiotech/rk-dotfiles/README.md

 	2. VoidLinux
 	3. Ubuntu
 	4. Ubuntu running on WSL2 in Windows
+3. Use a non-Git-tracked .env file, if it exists, for path environment for local computer instead of including in git repo.

 ## History
 **[2022-06-26]** Replacing SpacEMACS with Doom Emacs - it's just faster.
 Adding config files for dwm, slstatus and dwm-flexipatch.